zzbusterzz/FastCubemapCreator/README.md

 This Script is to help generate cubemap for the scene in unity.

 # Note:
 I'm not the original author of the script.
-I came across this script and I have uploaded it here as for my reference for future projects[Source].
+I came across this script and I have uploaded it here as for my reference for future projects.
 You are free to upload and use it as necessary.

 # Usage:
 1)Put the script in the Editor Folder of your unity project.